the challenge

 my role

-Senior service designer (self-initiated project)
+Senior service design (self-initiated project)

 I framed the challenge, synthesized research, mapped the service ecosystem and participation journey, and translated insights into design principles and opportunity spaces.
 The work draws on my background in UX research and cognitive science.